 If you own a much better-quality katana or other type of sword that is made from carbon steel, then you need to give it a bit more consideration to prevent rust.
 You’ll often find that sword manufacturers will coat newly forged swords with a lot of grease - this is to prevent rust while the sword is stored or during transit.

 When you receive your new sword, one of the first duties you’ll want to perform is to remove the manufacturer-applied grease.
 This is easy to do with a lint-free cloth and a dot of rubbing alcohol.
+Do not use alcohol on any coloured or plated blades are the alcohol can strip the plating.

 Quick word of warning: take care when cleaning.
 A new sword is likely a sharp sword and can easily cause injury for those not paying attention.
 This is one job where you’ll want to have your full attention on the task at hand, especially if you’re new to handling swords as they can be cumbersome.